KV API guarantees

 etcd is a consistent and durable key value store with mini-transaction support.
 The key value store is exposed through the KV APIs. etcd tries to ensure the strongest consistency and durability guarantees for a distributed system.
 This specification enumerates the KV API guarantees made by etcd.

-abort responses to clients’ outstanding requests in this event.
+abort responses to clients’ outstanding requests

 An etcd operation that modifies the key value store is assigned a single increasing revision.
 A transaction operation might modify the key value store multiple times, but only one revision is assigned.
 The revision attribute of a key value pair that was modified by the operation has the same value as the revision of the operation.
 The revision can be used as a logical clock for key value store.
 A key value pair that has a larger revision is modified after a key value pair with a smaller revision.
 Two key value pairs that have the same revision are modified by an operation “concurrently”.